rogerpence/tailwind-files/README.md

 ## Steps to install Tailwind:

-This install creates `dist`, `tailwind`, and `src` directories in your project root.
+This install creates `dist`, `tailwind`, and `src` directories in your project's root.
 You can change those names if necessary.

 (`-->` denotes a new line for publication purpose.
 Remove the `-->` and the newline for copy/paste).

-1. Create `package.json` if necessary.
+1. Create a `package.json` file if necessary.

         npm init -y

-1. Install NPM packages.
+1. Install these NPM packages as dev dependencies (--save-dev).

         tailwindcss autoprefixer postcss-cli -->
         postcss-import cross-env @rogerpence/edit-package-json